feltor-dev/feltor/README.md

 - Ralph Kube
 - Eduard Reiter
 - Lukas Einkemmer
+We further acknowledge support on the Knights landing architecture from the High Level Support Team from
+- Albert Gutiérrez
+- Xavier Saéz
+and from Intel Barcelona
+- Harald Servat
 ## 4. License
 FELTOR is free software and licensed under the very permissive MIT license.
 It was originally developed by Matthias Wiesenberger and Markus Held.